 What is DOXIL®?

 DOXIL® is a prescription medicine used to treat ovarian cancer that has progressed (gotten worse) or recurred (come back) after treatment with platinum-based chemotherapy.
-It is an anthracycline— type of cancer drug that has been used for many years.
+It is an anthracycline—a type of cancer drug that has been used for many years.
 Anthracyclines cause cancer cells to die by damaging the DNA, or the genetic makeup, of the cancer cells.

 How is DOXIL® different?